webdiscus/pug-loader/README.md

 const html2 = tmpl2({ ... });
 ```

+---

 <a id="method-html" name="method-html" href="#method-html"></a>

-## Usage method `html`
+## Usage of `html` method

-This method will render the pug to pure HTML and should be used with an additional loader to handle HTML. \
+This method will render the Pug to pure HTML and should be used with an additional loader to handle HTML. \
 In webpack config add to `module.rules`:

 ```js